 Neurological changes in the aging brain, coordination in aging, neurological changes in motor learning, effect of nicotine on the brain, vertigo in the elderly

 On the one hand, we focus on the interaction between specific brain areas that form the network involved in motor control.
 These interactions will be examined both within and between the two hemispheres of the brain.
-On the other hand, we look at age-related changes in the interactions between different networks at rest from a more global perspective to arrive at a measure of neural de-differentiation.
+On the other hand, we look at age-related differences in the interactions between different networks at rest from a more global perspective to arrive at a measure of neural de-differentiation.

-We start with training-induced neuroplasticity in the aging brain and investigate (a) which structural and functional brain measurements predict future learning, and (b) how both behavioral and brain measurements change as a result of learning.
+In our research we focus on training-induced neuroplasticity in the aging brain and investigate (a) which structural and functional brain measurements predict future learning, and (b) how both behavioral and brain measurements change as a result of learning.
 This requires a combination of non-invasive brain stimulation and multimodal imaging techniques.
 We aim to make a fundamental contribution to knowledge that can inspire future training programs to alleviate or counteract the functional decline associated with aging.

 Approximately 1 child in every classroom has Developmental Coordination Disorder (DCD), yet not every child currently receives a diagnosis.
 The diagnosis is more frequently made in boys than in girls.
 Children with DCD are often described as clumsy and may experience a variety of problems.
 They struggle with coordination, estimating movements, planning tasks, or maintaining balance.
 Specifically, children with DCD may face difficulties with various tasks such as writing, tying shoelaces, swimming, running, or hopping.